Options for getting and using the bookware

 Run VirtualBox and click the New button to create a new VM.

 When the VM Wizard appears, select the following options:

 - If you have a BitTorrent client, you can download the .torrent file here.

 - Google AppEngine (or a download manager to go directly to the .zip since it's a large file) (thanks to Maggie Johnson, Director of Education & University Relations at Google, for underwriting this option)

-- Box.com direct download link (note that this requires a UC Berkeley login to access)
+- Box.com direct download link (for UC Berkeley students only—requires a UC Berkeley login to access)

 - Please also note- if you encounter an issue unzipping the VM (default unzip software may not be sufficient on older operating systems), 7zip is a free unzip program.

 The Appendix in the book, as well as this screencast, explains how to set up, boot and log in to the VM, which contains all the packages and code necessary to do the various exercises and programming assignments used in the book and the course (Rails 3, Ruby 1.9, a collection of many gems, and various browsers and other client-side software, all of which is free/open source).